 - Cover for the horse, tack and saddlery is covered in your care, custody and control

 Join as an Accredited Professional Coach and spread the cost with direct debit!

 - Monthly direct debit of £21 pcm for membership with no insurance (£252 annual)

 - Monthly direct debit of just £28.58 pcm for membership with enhanced Insurance (annual cost of £343)

 Call the team today on 02476 840565 to become an Accredited Professional Coach.

 What qualifications do I need?

-The great news is that we accept the minimum coaching qualification as entry to the membership of accredited coaches, so if you hold the Stage 3 in Complete Horsemanship or UKCC level 2 with Stage 2 riding then we would love you to join us!
+The great news is that we accept the minimum coaching qualification as entry to the membership of accredited coaches, so if you hold the Stage 3 in Complete Horsemanship or UKCC level 2 with Stage 2 care and riding then we would love for you to join us!

 We also recognise and accept: